arp242/arp242.net/_posts/2016-02-08-Uninstalling_Emacs_with_apt-get:_lessons_in_interface_design.markdown

   > Well-designed programs treat the user’s attention and concentration as a
   > precious and limited resource, only to be claimed when necessary.

-  Perhaps more importantly, useless output distracts from the important output—which especially matters when a tool does something surprising (like `apt-get`).
+  Perhaps more importantly, useless output distracts from the important output – which especially matters when a tool does something surprising (like `apt-get`).

 - Give a clear warning that `emacs` depends on `emacs24`, and that we’re